How to start an e-mail marketing campaign: 8 things to know

 5) Canadian anti-spam regulation and other rules about sending email

 Secondly, be sure to target the audience to which you send your e-mail.
 Otherwise, your efforts will not lead to the results you want.
-In-depth knowledge of your recipients will tell you he right approach to the information you will share, especially which I comes to special offers.
+In-depth knowledge of your recipients will tell you the right approach to present the information you will share, especially when it comes to special offers.

 6) Customizing your email campaign